pvdhoef/minimal-nx-angular-monorepo/docs/README.md

 ## I18N in libraries

-For internal, app-controlled i18n in Nx, the cleanest approach is to make your libraries text-agnostic: don’t hardcode user-visible copy in the lib.
+For internal, app-controlled i18n in Nx, the cleanest approach is to make ibraries text-agnostic: don’t hardcode user-visible text in the lib.
 Instead, let the app supply all strings so the app’s extraction owns the translations.

 - For Nx with app-controlled i18n, design libraries to accept all user-visible text from the app.